College of EngineeringDepartment of Civil and Environmental EngineeringAcademicsGraduateCurrent Students

 (14).
-If you have difficulty registering for a particular course, you can contact Debbie Tidwell by email (firstname.lastname@example.org) for help.
+If you have difficulty registering for a particular course, you can contact Denise Minopoli by email (email@example.com) for help.

 (15).
 Auburn University Academic Honesty Overview (from Robert W. Barnes)

 (16).
 Who deserves to be an author of a scientific article?
-(Original paper from Prabhakar Clement).
+(Original paper from Dr. Prabhakar Clement).

 (17).
 The following Civil and Environmental Engineering Special Topics courses (CIVL 6970/7970/7976) have maximum limits for repeating up to 6 or 9 credit hours.
-Graduate students should follow these guidelines when you plan courses for your graduate study, otherwise, your plan of study may not be approved by the Graduate School since the course repeated more than 6 or 9 credit hours cannot be counted towards your degree.
+Graduate students should follow these guidelines when they plan courses for their graduate study; otherwise, those courses may not be approved by the Graduate School since the course repeated more than 6 or 9 credit hours can't be counted towards their degree.